Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/hdnode.md

 ordinal: 10
 ---

+HDNode stands for Hierarchically Deterministic node which can be used to create a [HD wallet](https://developer.bitcoin.com/mastering-bitcoin-cash/3-keys-addresses-wallets/#hierarchical-deterministic-wallets-bip0032bip0044).

 ### `fromSeed`

-Create HDNode from Seed Buffer
+Create HDNode from Seed Buffer.

 #### Arguments